Radk6/MC-Optimization-Guide/java-n-stuff/java-things.md

 For versions 11w49a-23w17a, on Java 20 and newer, a NNBSP (Narrow No-Break Space) character can show up in DateFormat outputs.

-This will render as a dotted box with surrounding the text "nnbsp" and will appear near timestamps (most commonly).
+This will render as a dotted box with surrounding the text "NNBSP" and will appear near timestamps (most commonly).

 To fix this add the argument: